Asylumrunner/Asylumrunner.github.io/docs/_pages/resume.md

 A serverless web scraper which compiles the calendars of Dallas-area concert venues, forms them into a single list with a Spotify artist link, and emails it monthly

 # Skills and Qualifications
-- Proficient in: Java, Python, C#, Node.js, Go, Angular, and React
+- Proficient in: Java, Python, C#, Node.js, Go, Groovy, Angular, and React
 - Skilled in the use of Docker, *nix, Git, Shell Scripting, MySQL and PostgreSQL, and Jenkins
 - Experienced with the AWS and Microsoft Azure Clouds
 - Familiar with RESTful API development, Serverless architecture, and microservice architecture